Skip to content

 Compromise one agent, use it to attack others:

-Lateral Movement Attack
+Lateral Movement in Agent Networks

 Each agent might have security controls.
 But if Agent A can send messages to Agent B, those messages might contain injection payloads that compromise Agent B.